stephentwright/acems-bloodservice-workshop/_posts/2016-08-05-the-leading-edge.md

 + Less complex but more reliable IT and data network
 + Highly competitive and growing external services

-If you're wondering how these objectives will be benchmarked or measured, then be sure to read the document.
+If you're wondering how these objectives will been benchmarked or measured, then be sure to read the document.
 The challenge has be set, it's game time!